 They’re relatively common, and even healthy hamsters can get them.
 Despite common misconceptions, mites are arachnids, which means they’re related to spiders, ticks, and scorpions.

-While all mite species are slightly different sizes, they all have the following:
+While mite species are slightly different sizes, they all share the following characteristics:

-- The appearance of a tiny black or white dot, depending on whether they’ve fed.
+- The appearance of a tiny black or white dot, depending on if they’ve fed.

 Their bodies are also clear, so you can see when they’ve fed on blood through the outer shell.

-The most common mite species affecting hamsters include:
+The most common mite species that affect hamsters include:

 They’re also occasionally affected by tropical rat mites, nose mites, and ear mites.